 If you’re on the bargaining, buying end of the deal, your goal is to trim down as much off that price as possible.
-And it’s no easy feat.
+And it’s no easy feat!
 Even the greatest negotiators in any industry in business know that it takes more than just sweet lips to push through with a good bargain.
-You have to be part persuasive, part persistent, and a little bit of everything else in between.
+“You have to be part persuasive, part persistent, and a little bit of everything else in between,” my mentor told me. 🙂

 TECHNIQUE #1: Arm yourself with comparables.
 You’d have a great advantage over your home seller if you know what to compare the house with.
 Know which similar houses in the neighborhood and close by have been sold at a much lower price than the house is put up for.
 This is one way of persuading (backing them up against the wall, really) the home owner that there’s not a reason why his house should be more expensive than the others you’ve compared it with.

 TECHNIQUE #2: Don’t hesitate to ask and show him reasons why his house should be lower, but don’t give a below-the-belt kind of remark.
 Persuade him, yes; insult him, no. As I’ve mentioned earlier, home sellers are well aware that there will be some negotiation involved.
 But always know that you have to keep it at a professional tone, otherwise he’ll take offense and won’t consider you as a serious buyer (and will only rightfully reject your offer).
 Just ask, nicely, professionally.

-- Don’t sound desperate.
+TECHNIQUE #3: Don’t sound desperate.
 Instead of begging and pleading to the home seller, try a less attached and more nonchalant tone.
 Don’t make your offers and negotiations sound like rejecting your offer would be your loss; make it sound like it’s his loss.
 This is where the comparables would be extra, extra helpful.
 It would make you a convincing, serious buyer who knows what he’s looking for and has tons of options.
 He wants to be your final choice after all.
 Play a little reverse psychology too, if you may.

 TECHNIQUE #4: Be ready with the money and convince him that you are.
 Be that sure buyer who is right about ready to sign that cheque for the down payment as soon as the seller agrees to your offer.
 This is one sure sign of a serious buyer and no home seller would want to let that pass up.

-Don’t hold on too long.
+Now finally: don’t hold on too long.
 Be ready to move out as soon as you realize the need to.
 Long negotiations forfeit their very purpose.
 Don’t hold on too long to something that’s not going to budge, lest you risk losing a chance on other homes that are well worth your time and money.